binwiederhier/ntfy/docs/subscribe/api.md

 ### Subscribe as SSE stream
 Using [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) in JavaScript, you can consume notifications via a [Server-Sent Events (SSE)](https://en.wikipedia.org/wiki/Server-sent_events) stream.
 It's incredibly easy to use.
 Here's what it looks like.
-You may also want to check out the [live example](/example.html).
+You may also want to check out the [full example on GitHub](https://github.com/binwiederhier/ntfy/tree/main/examples/web-example-eventsource).

 === "Command line (curl)"
     ```